 Sports massage is being increasingly used as part of the health and fitness regime of many sports enthusiasts.
-The muscles are subject to wear and tear as well as a range of potential injuries through exercise and massage has both physiological and psychological benefits which make it an essential part of a conditioning program.
+The muscles are subject to wear and tear as well as a range of potential injuries through exercise and massage to alleviate pain after exercise has both physiological and psychological benefits which make it an essential part of a conditioning program.

 Massage – it is right for you?

 Massage is ideal for anyone who regularly undertakes strenuous exercise.
 Whether your favoured sport is running, swimming, dancing, cycling or hiking, not to mention a whole range of racquet sports, you will be able to feel the benefits of a massage after a workout.
 A massage can also help those who suffer from mental as well as physical strength.

 When you first start out on a fitness regime you will find that massage has the advantage of helping you to get fitter much more quickly as it can help with the stiffness and soreness associated with exercise.
 Massage can help with recovery times after workouts and will help with any condition that can lead to injury.
 Many people see a relaxing massage something of a treat after a workout.